Skip to main content

 When to Seek Help

 It's really important to know when you need help from a professional.
 If your financial stress is causing you to have panic attacks all the time, anxiety that gets in the way of your everyday life, or depression-like symptoms, or if your financial decisions are always based on fear and avoidance, it might be time to get help.
-The National Institute of Mental Health says that these are good reasons to talk to a therapist or counselor.
+NIMH recommends speaking with a healthcare provider when anxiety or stress interferes with daily functioning or quality of life, and importantly, you don't need to be in a financial crisis to deserve mental health support.
+The subjective experience of financial worry is itself a valid clinical concern.
 It's quite strong to admit that you can't and shouldn't have to shoulder the weight by yourself.
 You need help, both emotional and financial, to get through this.

 Financial stress is a hefty load that can hurt your mind and body, but it doesn't have to last forever.
 You can regain calm and confidence by understanding how money and stress interact, noticing your early warning signs, and applying mindful money-management habits that build long-term financial resilience.

 Keep in mind that tiny, doable steps and a caring attitude toward your own health are the keys to finding relief.
-If you're still feeling stressed over money, realize that help is out there.
+If you're still feeling stressed over money, realize that help is out there — including support from an AI chatbot for mental health support.
 You may get back to a calmer mind and a better relationship with your finances.

 Soula will help you